 Mammography (ma-MAH-gruh-fee) is a screening tool that uses X-rays to create images of the breast.
 These images, called mammograms (MAM-o-grams), are used to find early signs of breast cancer such as a dense mass or clusters of calcium (microcalcifications).

 Mammography is the best screening tool for breast cancer used today.
-It can find cancers at an early stage, when they are small (too small to be felt) and have the highest survival.
+It can find cancers at an early stage, when they are small (too small to be felt) and the chances of survival are highest.

 Learn about mammography recommendations for women at average risk of breast cancer.